David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 overall tested the waters on what would be needed but I am an individual not in the position of acting as a bank.

-# future plans
+# The Future

-## tentative plans for future development
+## Tentative Plans for Future Development

 Hoping to create a companion app to manage users virtual cards locally.
 The blocks are knowing that I don't currently have an active user-base other than myself.